Land Use Plan Summary Report

 Port Operations Division

-Vince Granato is the Port of Portland's Chief Operating Officer.
-In this role, he is responsible for all operating functions for the Port, including Portland International Airport (PDX), a two-airport General Aviation reliever system, and all of the Port's marine terminals.
+Vince Granato was named the Port of Portland’s Chief Operating Officer in February of 2012.
+In this role he is responsible for all operating functions for the Port, including Portland International Airport (PDX), a two-airport General Aviation reliever system, and all the Port’s marine terminals.

-Vince has been involved in a number of national initiatives in the aviation industry, including the Transportation Security Administration Baggage Screening Investment Study Group and other initiatives for Airports Council International.
-He also participates on the Advisory Board for FM Global Insurance Company and the Fundraising Board for the nonprofit Reaching and Empowering All Peoples (REAP).
+Vince has participated in many national initiatives in the aviation industry including the Transportation Security Administration (TSA) Baggage Screening Investment Study Group and various other initiatives for Airports Council International.
+He is also a member of the Oregon State Aviation Board, and the Oregon Sports Authority.

-Vince is a native of Portland, Oregon.
-He attended Oregon State University and graduated from Portland State University with a Bachelors Degree in Finance.
+Vince is a native of Portland, Oregon and attended Oregon State University and graduated from Portland State University with a Bachelor’s Degree in Finance.

 John Wasiutynski is a Portlander by choice, relocating from the east coast in 2011.
-Before moving to Portland John lived Washington DC where he worked as a watershed planner, and helped to implement DC's five-cent-per-a-disposable-bag-fee, and other litter reduction strategies designed to keep rivers trash-free.
+Before moving to Portland, John lived in Washington, D.C. where he worked as a watershed planner, and helped to implement DC's five-cent-per-disposable-bag-fee, and other litter reduction strategies designed to keep rivers trash-free.
 John has also worked cleaning and greening community gardens and neighborhood parks in NYC; the same city where he graduated with a BS in Biology from Fordham University.
 John also received an MPA from American University.
 John has worked for Multnomah County since 2011 and has served as the Office of Sustainability Director since 2014.
 John and his family live in NE Portland, are active in their community, and enjoy sailing in the Columbia, hiking in the George, and in general enjoying the NW outdoors.